How to Fix Elementor 500 Error

 Key Takeaways

-- A website displaying HTTP 500 error can be an annoying problem, but it can be fixed by following proper troubleshooting steps.
+• A website displaying HTTP 500 error can be an annoying problem, but it can be fixed by following proper troubleshooting steps.
+Usually, plugins are the source of this issue.

-- PHP memory limit (memory allocated to your site) is one of the most common causes for HTTP 500 error.
+• PHP memory limit (memory allocated to your website) is one of the most common causes for HTTP 500 error.
+Increasing the PHP memory limit can help resolve this issue.

-- Remember to check your PHP error logs or temporarily enable WP_DEBUG to identify the source of the problem.
+• Remember to check the error logs or temporarily enable WP_DEBUG to identify the source of the problem.